University of Arkansas at Little Rock

 The University of Arkansas at Little Rock (UA Little Rock, UALR) is a public research university in Little Rock, Arkansas, United States.

-At 250 acre, the UA Little Rock campus encompasses more than 56 buildings, including the Center for Nanotechnology Integrative Sciences, the Emerging Analytics Center, the Sequoyah Research Center, and the Ottenheimer Library Additionally, UA Little Rock houses special learning facilities that include a learning resource center, art galleries, KUAR public radio station, University Television, and a campus-wide wireless network.
+The university resides on a 250 acre campus, which encompasses more than 56 buildings including the Center for Nanotechnology Integrative Sciences, the Emerging Analytics Center, the Sequoyah Research Center, and the Ottenheimer Library.
+Additionally, UA Little Rock houses special learning facilities that include a learning resource center, art galleries, KUAR public radio station, and a campus-wide wireless network.
 It is classified among "R2: Doctoral Universities – High research activity".

 History

 Established as Little Rock Junior College by the Little Rock School District in 1927, the institution became a private four-year university under the name Little Rock University in 1957.
 It returned to public status in 1969 when it merged with the University of Arkansas System under its present name.
 As of 2025, the former campus of Little Rock Junior College is used by Philander Smith University.

 In 1975, UA Little Rock's William H. Bowen School of Law was established.
 The university also began offering graduate and professional work in 1975, and the Graduate School was created in 1977.

 In 1986, the UA Little Rock public radio station KUAR went on the air.

 In 2000, UA Little Rock was classified as a doctoral university/research intensive in the National Carnegie categories of institutions of higher education.

 In 2002, the university celebrated its 75th anniversary.

 In 2005, UA Little Rock opened its on-campus intercollegiate athletic arena, a gift from Jackson T. Stephens.

 On May 2, 2012, the university dedicated its $15 million Center for Integrative Nanotechnology Sciences.
 The center facilitates collaboration among researchers at UA Little Rock, the University of Arkansas for Medical Sciences, the University of Arkansas, and the Food and Drug Administration’s National Center for Toxicological Research.

 In 2013, UA Little Rock opened the George W. Donaghey Emerging Analytics Center to provide visual data services for regional institutions.

 In January 2018, the Windgate Center of Art + Design opened.
 Funded by a $20.3 million gift from the Windgate Charitable Foundation, the center includes 64,000 square feet of classrooms, studios, and art galleries.